 16 Mar 1815 United Kingdom of the Netherlands▲

-In June 1814, in the Eight Articles of London, the European Powers of Britain, Prussia, Austria, and Russia secretly agreed to award the Southern Netherlands (modern Belgium and Luxembourg) to the Sovereign Principality of the Netherlands.
+In June 1814, in the Eight Articles of London, the European Powers of Britain, Prussia, Austria, and Russia secretly agreed to award the Southern Netherlands (modern Belgium) to the Sovereign Principality of the Netherlands.
 This deal was confirmed at the Congress of Vienna in March 1815, on the condition that Sovereign Prince William of the Netherlands cede the Principality of Orange-Nassau and parts of Liège to Prussia.
 William agreed to these terms and immediately proclaimed himself King of the new united Kingdom of the Netherlands.

 20 Mar 1815 Hundred Days begins▲

 On 19 March 1815, as Napoleon Bonaparte neared Paris, the French army stationed outside the capital defected to his cause, prompting Louis XVIII to immediately flee for the Netherlands.
 Napoleon entered Paris the next day, restoring the French Empire.
 This period of Napoleon’s governance would become known as the Hundred Days, after the approximate length of his reign until his final abdication and Louis’ restoration.